GudbjorgVidja/TakeAway/README.md

 The last assignment, using the program TakeAway, an assignment from HBV201G.
 The project will have been refactored and improved.

+## Maven

+This project supports the Maven goals compile, test, exec:java, and the goals package and site will be added.

+## Design patterns

+- The Observer pattern is used, by implementing listeners.
+    - A listener in GreidslaController, observing changes to the contents of Karfa.
+    - in Karfa: a listener observing the contents of Karfa, to calculate the total price of the order.
+    - in PontunController: a listener on the last selected item from a listView of the menu, to add that item to Karfa.

 ## To do

 - Git